Lyx000023/Yliu5125_9103_TUT03_Majorproject/README.md

-# 🟨 Interactive Grid-Based Animation
+# Boogie Code: A Digital Reimagining of Broadway

-## 🎯 Overview
+## Overview

 This project takes inspiration from Piet Mondrian’s painting "Broadway Boogie Woogie" (1942–43), which transforms the structure of New York City’s street grid into a vibrant composition of yellow, red, blue, and white blocks.
 The intersecting lines and rhythmic placements echo both urban mapping and the syncopated pulse of boogie-woogie jazz music.